serdimoa/charting/Chart-Methods.md

 Makes the chart to change its symbol.
 Callback is called after new symbol's data arrived.

-####setResolution(interval, callback)
+####setResolution(resolution, callback)
-1. `interval`: string
+1. `resolution`: string
 2. `callback`: function()

 Makes the chart to change its resolution.
-Callback is called after new interval's data arrived.
+Callback is called after new data arrived.

 ####executeAction(action)
 **_deprecated, use executeActionById instead_**